w2 - cooking with gas

 - Sophia Schulz

-this week, with a call to be more intentional with our making of the 16 artefacts, I decided to first return back to my original research proposal and reflect on how the first week's making aligned with it, and what aspects I should explore next
+This week, with a call to be more intentional with our making of the 16 artefacts, I decided to first return back to my original research proposal and reflect on the ways in which the first week's making aligned with my research intentions and what aspects I should explore next.

 methods of interaction existing in a 3-dimensional realm